nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites:
         - At least 1 customer is displayed in the customer list.
         - All orders under a customer are listed using the `listorder 1` command with at least 1 order listed.
-        - There are no orders similar to the order to be added under the first customer.
+        - There are no orders similar to the order to be added under the first customer.<br>

     2. Test case: `addorder 1 i/Lamp d/20-11-2024 q/3`<br>
        Expected: The order is successfully added.
 Details of the added order shown in the status message.
 All orders associated with the customer are shown in the order list.